tfeadzwa/tfeadzwa/README.md

 - 👋 Hi, I’m @tfeadzwa
-- 👀 I’m interested in web and android development
+- 👀 I’m interested in web and mobile app development
 - 📫 How to reach me ...
              #email: tfadzwa02@gmail.com